AlessiaCanevotti/miR_RF-TOOL/README.md

 # miR_RF-TOOL
-The "miR_RF Tool" repository hosts a machine learning-based application designed to evaluate the authenticity of pre-microRNAs.
+The "miR_RF-TOOL" repository hosts a machine learning-based application designed to evaluate the authenticity of pre-microRNAs.
 Certainly!
 Based on the information you provided, here is a README template for your "miR_RF Tool" explaining the functionality and usage of the tool:

 ---